fj317/Monopoly-RL/README.md

 # Monopoly-RL
 A reinforced learning approach to creating an agent to play the board game Monopoly.
 The agent uses a Monte Carlo tree search algorithm to decide upon what action to perform in each state.
-This was the code for my 2021/2022 Dissertation project for my final year at the University of Bath.
+This is the code for my 2021/2022 Dissertation project for my final year at the University of Bath.

 Due to implementation difficulties and time restrictions placed upon the project, a simplified Monopoly game was created for the MCTS agent.
 The SimplifiedMonopoly.java class contains the game logic for this simplified game, whilst Monopoly.java holds the full non-simplified game logic.